cdhogan/DFT-basics/0_water/4_electronic_states/README.md

    -25.0971 -12.8958  -9.0901  -6.9960  -0.9975   1.1612   1.2953   1.7890
      1.8103   2.0213   2.1064   3.1071   3.7917   3.8157   3.8865   4.0681
 ```
 We want to plot these eigenvalues as a sequence of levels/horizontal lines.
+Unfortunately there is no simple/clear way to do this
-A quick way to it is to copy and paste the eigenvalues into a new file 'eigenvalues.dat' and move each entry onto a new line, like:
+.
+One way to it is to copy and paste the eigenvalues into a new file 'eigenvalues.dat' and move each entry onto a new line, like:
 ```
 % cat eigenvalues.dat
  -25.0971